-5.1.1 Spatial Policy 1 of the Leeds Core Strategy (as amended) (2019) states that most development will be located in the Main Leeds Urban Area and Major Settlements with smaller settlements contributing to development needs, having regard to the settlement's size, function and sustainability.
-Parts of the Rawdon neighbourhood area fall within the Major Settlement category (being identified as part of Guiseley/Rawdon/Yeadon).

-Figure 1 - Extract from Leeds Core Strategy (as amended) (2019) Map 3: Settlement Hierarchy showing the Guiseley/Yeadon/Rawdon Major Settlement

-5.1.2 Under Leeds Core Strategy (as amended) (2019) Spatial Policy 7, the distribution of housing land and allocations is not only based on the Leeds settlement hierarchy but also on Housing Market Characteristic Area.
-Rawdon falls within the Aireborough Housing Market Character Area.

-Figure 2 - Extract from Leeds Core Strategy (as amended) (2019) Map 7: Housing Market Character Areas

-- 5.1.3 The housing requirement for this housing market character area has been assessed by Leeds City Council through the production of the Leeds Core Strategy (as amended) (2019).
-The Core Strategy gives a housing target of 51,952 dwellings between 2017 and 2033 with a target of 3% in the Aireborough Housing Market Character Area. - 5.1.4 The sites allocated by the Leeds Site Allocations Plan are as follows: - HG2-11(12) Larkfield Drive (off) Ivy House (adjacent), Rawdon capacity 6 dwellings - 5.1.5 In addition, there are two sites identified in Annex 1 of the Leeds Site Allocations Plan which have planning permission, or it has expired, but are included in the required target for the housing market area.
-These are: - HG1-13 26-28 New Road Side, Rawdon (5 dwellings) - HG1-14 Batter Lane Rawdon (4 dwellings) - 5.1.6 There are no further sites allocated for housing within Rawdon Parish.5
+- 5.1.1 Spatial Policy 1 of the Leeds Core Strategy (as amended) (2019) states that most development will be located in the Main Leeds Urban Area and Major Settlements with smaller settlements contributing to development needs, having regard to the settlement's size, function and sustainability.
+Parts of the Rawdon neighbourhood area fall within the Major Settlement category (being identified as part of Guiseley/Rawdon/Yeadon) see Map 3 Settlement Hierarchy showing the Guiseley/Yeadon/Rawdon Major Settlement. - 5.1.2 Under Leeds Core Strategy (as amended) (2019) Spatial Policy 7, the distribution of housing land and allocations is not only based on the Leeds settlement hierarchy but also on Housing Market Characteristic Area.
+Rawdon falls within the Aireborough Housing Market Character Area see Map 4 Housing Market Character Areas. - 5.1.3 The housing requirement for this housing market character area has been assessed by Leeds City Council through the production of the Leeds Core Strategy (as amended) (2019).
+The Core Strategy gives a housing target of 51,952 dwellings between 2017 and 2033 with a target of 3% in the Aireborough Housing Market Character Area. - 5.1.4 Leeds Site Allocations Plan includes the following site allocation: - HG2-11(12) Larkfield Drive (off) Ivy House (adjacent), Rawdon capacity 6 dwellings - 5.1.5 In addition, there are two sites identified in Annex 1 of the Leeds Site Allocations Plan which have planning permission, or it has expired, but are included in the required target for the housing market area.
+These are: - HG1-13 26-28 New Road Side, Rawdon (5 dwellings) - HG1-14 Batter Lane Rawdon (4 dwellings).